Is South Korean Actor Kim Soo Hyun Getting Married To Sohee In April?

-Kim Soo Hyun’s fans got the biggest shock of their lives on Monday as one of the popular Chinese online portals Sina.com reported that he was getting married to actress-singer Ahn Sohee in April.
+Kim Soo Hyun’s fans got the biggest shock of their lives on Monday as one of the popular Chinese online portals, Sina.com, reported that he was getting married to actress-singer Ahn Sohee in April.
 Kim Soo Hyun and Sohee’s management agency, KeyEast Entertainment, however, has said that the portal’s report was unfounded.

 South Korean actors and K-pop idols enjoy considerable popularity in China, and Kim Soo Hyun has a mega-star status and a huge fan following in the country.
 So it does not come as a surprise that the Chinese portal’s report that the 28-year-old actor is tying the knot soon caused quite a commotion in his fandom.

-The Chinese portal claimed that Kim Soo Hyun and Sohee had been secretly dating for a year, and they were to get married in April, according to Koreaboo.
+The Chinese portal claimed that Kim Soo Hyun and Sohee had been secretly dating for a year and were planning to get married in April, according to Koreaboo.
 The report also stated that Sohee signed up with KeyEast because of Kim Soo Hyun, who introduced her to his agency.

 KeyEast has denied the report, saying they even told the portal that there was no truth in the news.
 In its statement, the agency also threatened to take legal action against the Chinese portal if they continue to spread the false news, Korea Boo reported.